rydburger/FunProjects/quantum-games/magic-square/README.md

 # The Magic Square — Peres–Mermin pseudo-telepathy game

-A single self-contained HTML page — open `index.html` in any browser, nothing to build or install.
+A single self-contained HTML page — open `index.html` in any browser (Chrome preferred), nothing to build or install.

 ## What it is